-Wine is a background application that allows Linux and Mac users to install and run Windows programs on their system.
-While not every Windows program is compatible with Wine, many programs seem to be completely compatible with Wine while running on Linux or Mac OS.
+Wine is a background application that allows Linux and Apple os x users to install and run Windows programs on their system.
+While not every Windows program is compatible with Wine, many programs seem to be completely compatible with Wine while running on Linux or Apple os x.
 For example, Microsoft Office may not be compatible without installing additional components (such as Microsoft.NET Framework 4.0).
-The current stable version of Wine is 1.6, and the most recent development version is 1.7.2.
+The current stable version of Wine is 1.6.2, and the most recent development version is 1.7.22.